hmtinc/Infinity-Pokedex/README.md

 # Setup
 - Due to server up keep issues, there is no longer a demo server online, but the application can be configured to pull data of another server.

-To point Infinity to your server, edit the following lines lines in MainForm.cs with your apportiate server and database information.
+To point the Infinity Pokedex to your server, edit the following lines lines in MainForm.cs with your apportiate server and database information.

 Line 73
 ```c#